shdb1/metasearchengine/README.md

 # Way to build and run

 1. download/clone project.
-2. Naviogate to root directory using command promot/terminal.
+2. Navigate to root directory using command promot/terminal.
 3. run below command to build app (It will generate a jar) mvn clean install